happycube/cxadc-linux3/README.md

 after the module has been loaded.
 Re-opening the device will update the CX2388x's registers.

-To change configirtation open the terminal and use the following command to change driver config settings.
+To change configuraton open the terminal and use the following command to change driver config settings.

 X = Number Setting i.e  `0`  `1`  `2`  `3`  etc